-Sampling strategy and techniques are described in more detail in the Treatment Tank Section 14.0.
-The integrity of samples collected for internal EQFL analyses will be documented on the internal chain of custody form contained in Appendix J. Samples intended for confirmatory analyses by an independent off site laboratory will be packed and shipped in laboratory provided containers along with proper chain of custodies provided by the laboratory.
+Sampling strategy and techniques are described in more detail in the Treatment Tank Section 12.0.
+The integrity of samples collected for internal EQFL analyses will be documented on the internal chain of custody form contained in Appendix J (Volume 2 of 3).
+Samples intended for confirmatory analyses by an independent off site laboratory will be packed and shipped in laboratory provided containers along with proper chain of custodies provided by the laboratory.